-The Council has faced significant challenges and change during 2021/22 but has maintained financial stability and high level of service performance.
+The Council has faced significant challenges and change during 2022/23 but has maintained financial stability and high level of service performance.
 The financial challenge will continue, but the Council is well placed through its Business Plan and Five Year Plan.
-The Council will also focus on supporting the district in its recovery from the pandemic through its Covid-19 Recovery Plan.